sr99622/onvif-mcp/docs/SERVER_BUILD.md

 Register the font in the cache

-### You will probably need to run this twice, for some reason it usually fails on the first run, check the output
+* ### Check the exit code to make it completed succesfully, you may need to run this twice.
+For some reason it often fails on the first run.

 ```
 fc-cache -f -v